obedAdu-Gyamfi/100-days_of_code_challenge/Day-9/README.md

-Day 10: Mini Project – Parallel sum of an array using scatter + reduce.
+Day 10: Mini Project – Parallel sum of an array using scatterv + reduce.